 Research on rehearsal questions and their answers

-Every job has the areas that are emphasized on greatly.
-Conduct extensive research on the areas that companies are interested in and rehearse on them.
-There are also questions that are common such as:
+Every job has areas that are emphasized greatly.
+Conduct extensive research on the areas that companies are interested in and rehearse them.
+Some questions are common such as:

 - Why do you think we should hire you?